dropofwill/tripping-octo-meme/the_plan.md

 **Creative Message:**

-1. 80% of solicitation arrests, the buyer walks free.

-2. Traffickers get rich.
-Victims get arrested.
-Buyers drive home/Buyers go free.
-(Ties in with 1-3,5)
+1. There is no easy way to spot a buyer.
+(4)

+2. Trafficker gets rich.
+Victim gets arrested.
+Buyer goes home.
+(1-3)

 3. It is elementary.
 The more buyers demand, the more victims are supplied.
-(Ties in with 5)

-4. There is no easy way to spot an underage sex buyer.
-(Ties in with (Ties in with 4)
+(5)

-5. There is only one way to close the store.
+4. There is only one way to close the store.
 Stop the buyers from shopping there.
-(Ties in with 7)
+(7)

 ### Report/Home Page